chvandorp/hboms/README.md

 ## Installation

-Download the source code from the github repository.
+Currently, HBOMS can not be installed from PyPI, but it can be installed with `pip`: First download the source code from the github repository.
 For instance with
 ```bash
 $ git clone git@github.com:chvandorp/hboms.git
 ```
-Then create a virtual environment with `venv` and activate (this is optional)
+Then create a virtual environment with `venv` and activate
 ```bash
 $ python3 -m venv myvenv
 $ source myvenv/bin/activate